 Research is “a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge“.
 Is it an activity designed to test a hypothesis [and] permit conclusions to be drawn through a formal study plan with a set of procedures to reach an objective?
 If yes, it is research.

-You can use this quick and easy-to-use Human Subjects Determination Tool to help you determine whether your study requires IRB review.
+You can use this quick and easy-to-use Human Subjects Determination Tool to determine if your study requires IRB review.

 If you require more information than offered by the quick tool, you can find additional guidance on when research requires IRB review: